Internships / Field Experience

 The Master of Science Program in Health Services Administration (MS/HSA) and the Master of Science Program in Health Services Administration and Master of Public Health Dual Degree (MS.HSA-MPH) offers two internship courses (HSA 660 or MPH 567, and HSA 662).
 Scheduling is highly flexible and individualized in order to meet the needs of both the student and the organization providing the internship.
 Students should be aware; however, that the majority of the internship experiences occur during the daytime hours (Monday - Friday).
 Ultimately, it is the student's responsibility to arrange his or her schedule with the organization providing the internship in accordance with the requirements of the M.S./H.S.A.
 Program.

 The essence of internship should be experiential learning and integrative.
 Specifically, the internship will ensure that students demonstrate and develop critical thinking and problem solving skills as well as management competencies in applied, experiential settings.
 This practical learning experience as an important component of our curriculum will require students to draw upon, apply and synthesize knowledge, and skills covered throughout the M.S./H.S.A. program of study.

 Internships are required for all students enrolled in the M.S./H.S.A/Dual Degree Program.
-The internship program within the College of Health Sciences M.S. /H.S.A. has goals designed to be flexible in a structure where the needs of our students and employers are achieved.
+The internship program within the College of Nursing and Health Sciences M.S. /H.S.A. has goals designed to be flexible in a structure where the needs of our students and employers are achieved.
 In addition, the internship will provide a learning environment where students can experience real work experience and work on tasks and projects relevant to their academic programs and professional interests.